zarrs/zarrs_tools/docs/zarrs_reencode.md

           This parameter is ignored for unsharded arrays (the write shape is the chunk shape).

           Prefer to set the write shape to an integer multiple of the chunk shape to avoid unnecessary reads.

+      --direct-io
+          Enable direct I/O for filesystem operations.

+          If set, filesystem operations will use direct I/O bypassing the page cache.

   -h, --help
           Print help (see a summary with '-h')